 I love to create quiet, serene spaces because it feels like our lives tip towards the opposite: loud and chaotic.
 I want a home I design to be a calm haven, a peaceful oasis that embodies a more balanced life.

-Within the walls of my company, I am principal, chief cook, head bottle washer and lead designer.
-Within the walls of my home, I am a mother of 4 kids under twelve, a wife to an exceedingly tolerant husband, aka: chief cook, head bottle washer.
+Within the walls of my company, I am principal and lead designer, aka: chief cook, head bottle washer.
+Within the walls of my home, I am a mother of 4 kids, a wife to an exceedingly tolerant husband, aka: chief cook, head bottle washer.
 (You can probably tell the balance and symmetry are concepts I embrace.)

 Growing up with a mother who was a designer, I spent my formative years running around auction houses, remodels and new builds.
-My mother was a designer.
 Field trips included antique showrooms, fine art houses and the power tool section of Home Depot.
-To this day, I am most happy at a workbench building and creating DIY projects or painting abstract landscapes.
+To this day, I am most happy at a workbench building and creating projects or painting abstract landscapes.
 I went to NYU for college where I excelled at re-arranging dorm room furniture, and that led me to NYC’s Parsons School of Design, and I have never looked back.

 My job is to make spaces functional in their layout, comfortable in their use, inspirational in their style and luxurious in their appointment.
-In that order.
-For that one moment after installation, the pictures are perfect.
-The house is immaculate.
+And for that one moment after installation, the pictures are perfect, the house is immaculate.
 Then, life happens, with all its amazing, big, and messy lived-in moments, balanced by its equally amazing quiet and intimate beauty.
-That’s what a house is for.
-Life is messy.
-Kids are messy.
-Design should be practical before it’s pretty.
-I call it Live-able Luxury.
-That’s my vision, my style and my goal for you.
+That’s what a house is for, and that’s what I believe interior design helps create.

 Meet Julie.
 She is our logistics manager, check writer and detail wrangler extraordinaire.
 She runs point for all orders, vendor relations, client relations and tactical missions.
-She is usually on the other end of the phone when you call, so behave, or she might leave me.
 She oversees the nuts and bolts so I can oversee the creative.